AdbC99/email-services/README.md

 npm install
 ```

-You will also need to add a .env file with the following variables set:
+You will also need to add a .env file with the following variables or add
+the following variables as envrionment variables on your server:
 ```
 SENDGRID_API_KEY=
 SENDGRID_URL=